 3. Eat Protein First

-Start meals with protein and veggies before carbs—reduces blood sugar spikes by 30%.
+Start meals with protein and veggies before carbs—reduces post-meal glucose spikes by 30%.

 4. Add Apple Cider Vinegar